Treatments of Interest for COVID-19

 In a WHO meta-analysis that included data from RECOVERY, CAPE COVID, CoDEX, REMAP-CAP, and three other studies (n=1,703), mortality at 28 days was lower in critically ill patients who received corticosteroids vs those who did not receive them (32% vs 40%)(OR 0.66, 95% CI 0.53 to 0.82, p<0.001).45 Including data from ventilator patients from MetCOVID did not affect results.
 Neither choice of corticosteroid (dexamethasone or hydrocortisone) nor days from symptom onset (>7 days vs ≤7 days) seems to affect efficacy.
 Benefit might be greater in patients not receiving mechanical ventilation.
 Based on these results, WHO strongly recommends systemic corticosteroids (dexamethasone 6 mg once daily or equivalent, via oral or intravenous route) for seven to ten days for severe/critical COVID-19, with glucose monitoring.51

 The IDSA suggests dexamethasone 6 mg/day x 10 days (or until discharge, if earlier), for patients hospitalized with severe COVID-19 (oxygen saturation ≤94% on room air including those on supplementation oxygen), and recommends it for critical illness (mechanical ventilation or extracorporeal membrane oxygenation).
-If dexamethasone is not available, methylprednisolone 32 mg or prednisone 40 mg daily can be used.46 NIH guidelines similarly recommend dexamethasone 6 mg/day (or equivalent) for 10 days or until discharge in COVID-19 patients who require oxygen, mechanical ventilation, or ECMO.50 Corticosteroids are not recommended for COVID-19 patients not requiring treatment with supplemental oxygen.46,50
+If dexamethasone is not available, methylprednisolone 32 mg or prednisone 40 mg daily can be used.46 NIH guidelines similarly recommend dexamethasone 6 mg/day (or equivalent) for 10 days or until discharge (whichever comes first) in COVID-19 patients who require oxygen, mechanical ventilation, or ECMO.50 Corticosteroids are not recommended for COVID-19 patients not requiring treatment with supplemental oxygen.46,50 If a patient is discharged, due to bed scarcity, from the emergency department on supplemental oxygen, the corticosteroid can be continued, with close monitoring, for the duration of supplemental oxygen or ten days (whichever comes first).50

 Harms of corticosteroids include hyperglycemia, agitation, confusion, and infection risk.46